He’s arguably one of the best artists to have ever lived, and in this post, you’ll discover our top 10 list with facts about Michelangelo.

 The original plan was to create 12 Old Testament statues to place in the Cathedral of Florence.
 The first one was created as early as 1410 when Donatello made a statue of Joshua in terracotta.

 The statue of David wasn’t commissioned until 1464 though and was started the same year.
 After multiple failed attempts to turn the massive block of marble into a statue of David, it was abandoned for 26 years until it was picked up during an inventory and the cathedral leadership became determined to find an artist to complete it.

 They couldn’t have found anybody more qualified to turn a neglected block of marble into the masterpiece that the statue of “David” became.

 7. He painted the Sistine Chapel Ceiling lying down

 If you have ever painted a ceiling, you know that it’s a tiring job.
 Now imagine spending 4 years painting the same ceiling every single day.

-This makes it not just understandable but also logical that a clever mind as Michelangelo would have invented something that allowed him to paint the Sistine Chapel ceiling (1508-1512) in an easier position.
+This makes it not just understandable but also logical that a clever mind like Michelangelo would have invented something that allowed him to paint the Sistine Chapel ceiling (1508-1512) in an easier position.

 For this reason, he created a special type of scaffolding that allowed him to paint the Creation of Adam and the dozens of other masterpieces on the wall of the Sistine Chapel in the Vatican.